npr99/URSC645/Admin/URSC645_SetupPythonEnviroment.md

 conda install geopandas
 conda install jupyter
 ```
+Note: This process can take a long time and depends on a solid internet connection.

-7. In Visual Studio Code this new enviroment will be provided as an option for running your Jupyter Notebooks or Python Code.
+6. In Visual Studio Code this new enviroment will be provided as an option for running your Jupyter Notebooks or Python Code.